 Repeat this pattern.

-Modification: Instead of hovering your legs and feet off the ground, rest your bottom leg on the mat with each dumbbell leg lift.
+Modification: Instead of hovering your legs and feet off the ground, rest your bottom leg on the mat with each dumbbell leg lift to provide more stability and support.